 The Church of England simplified daily prayer so that all the people of God - lay and clergy - could participate.
 Instead of 7 daily prayer times (which only monks and nuns could perform) the Church decreased the number to 3: Morning Prayer (breakfast), Evening Prayer (supper), and Compline (bedtime).
 This way farmers and carpenters, mothers and school teachers, could join with the priests and monks and nuns in prayer.

-At Holy Trinity we invite anyone to join the priests as they say Morning Prayer in the church, or to simply say the same prayers at home.
-Our priests will be happy to instruct you in how to use the Book of Common Prayer for use in the "Daily Office," the name for daily prayer.
+At Holy Trinity we invite anyone to join the rector as he leads daily Morning Prayer in the church, or to simply say the same prayers at home.
+Our clergy will be happy to instruct you in how to use the Book of Common Prayer for use in the "Daily Office," the name for daily prayer.

 Daily prayer offers an inexhaustible resource for godliness and peace and hope.